pqabelian/abelian-community-website/docs/downloads/latest.md

 </div>

 ::: info <Badge type="warning" text="GUIDE FOR NAKAMOTO CPU MINERS" />
-1. This Abelian Nakamoto CPU mining client can be used by anyone with a PC/laptop for ABEL mining.
+1. This ABEL-Nakamoto CPU mining client can be used by anyone with a PC/laptop for ABEL mining.
 2. This is optimized for Nakamoto pool mining.
-Abelian Nakamoto Pool Website: <https://abel-nakamoto.xyz>.
+ABEL-Nakamoto Pool Website: <https://abel-nakamoto.xyz>.
 3. Please visit [Account/Settings](https://abel-nakamoto.xyz/account/settings) to read the CPU mining guide.
-4. Please read the [Abelian Nakamoto CPU Miner User Guide](/guide/mining/nakamoto-cpu-miner) and follow the steps to deploy mining based on your hardware and system platform.
+4. Please read the [ABEL-Nakamoto CPU Miner User Guide](/guide/mining/nakamoto-cpu-miner) and follow the steps to deploy mining based on your hardware and system platform.
 :::

 ---